MaximumPigs/MaximumPigs.github.io/_posts/2024-01-03-project-detection-lab-part-one.md

 - [X] Write a post about starting a project
 - [X] Don't procrastinate
-- [X] Create a fork of Clongss Detection Lab.
+- [X] Create a fork of Clong's Detection Lab.
 - [X] GitHub Actions
   - [X] Create some actions that will provision to cloud providers using a GitHub Runner
   - [X] Modify the AWS Terraform code to accept GitHub.Secrets